Fox-ML-infrastructure/FoxML_Core/UPDATE_MESSAGE.md

   Pipeline is fully functional and verified.
 XGBoost source-build issues and readline symbol errors resolved.

-* **GPU families — confirmed working** ✅
+* **GPU families — all working** ✅

   All GPU model families are operational and producing artifacts.
 Expect some noise and warnings during GPU model training (version compatibility messages, plugin registration notices) — these are harmless and do not affect functionality.

-* **Sequential models — final 4 in testing**
+* **Sequential models — mostly working**

-  CNN1D, LSTM, Transformer, and remaining sequential models are in final testing phase.
+  CNN1D, Transformer, and other sequential models are working.
+LSTM appears functional but is timing out at the 3-hour limit (10800s) — it seems to work but requires longer training time than the current timeout allows.
 3D preprocessing issues resolved.

 * **Target ranking & selection — testing**